-Sharing personal stories, Families In The News puts a face on stomach cancer and saves lives through increased awareness of this disease.
-We appreciate all those who have put their stories out there.
+Sharing personal stories, and your family's stomach cancer history with media outlets puts a face on stomach cancer and saves lives through increased awareness of the disease.
+We appreciate all of those who have brought stomach cancer into the daily conversation.

 Lebanon teen plays offense on stomach cancer appears in the Norwich Bulletin features High School senior Maggie Tarbox, who is back on the volleyball court just months following her total gastrectomy.
 She and her family share their stomach cancer story.
 Lebanon MA September 2014